chinoio/chino-java/README.md

 * **Permissions API**

-    We also redesigned the interface of the Permissions API, in order to make it easier to use.
+    We also redesigned the interface of the **Permissions API** and made it easier to use.

-    You can now set or revoke Permissions to your Users with few lines of code, as opposed to the old interface.
-The old interface is still working but has been deprecated and will be removed in a future version (1.3.X or 1.4).
+    You can now set or revoke Permissions to your Users with fewer lines of code and in a better readable fashion.

+    The old interface is still working but has been deprecated and **will be removed in a future version** (1.3.X or 1.4).

 * **BLOBs API**: